-We are in the business of serving people.
+We are in the business of serving people if we are in church or nonprofit leadership.
 Our front-facing staff are crucial to the success of our organization and the rapport we have with donors and the community.
 In the wake of COVID-19 and a rapidly evolving staffing landscape, there are a few tweaks we can make to keep our mission the main thing.

 Volunteers are the lifeblood of what we do, but both you and I know there are some areas that must be managed by someone who has our DNA deep inside them and who has been vetted for skill and character.
 In a new era of donor support we have to reassess every area of spending and look for creative ways of doing the same thing in a different way.

 No one knows what donor-supported nonprofit organizations will look like in six months or in a year, so it’s time to consider new models of staffing and ensuring we are able to continue serving our members and communities.
 Here are a few ideas for you to think about as you create your new normal.

 Think about the super volunteers on the frontline of your ministries - the small group leaders who have discipled and birthed new groups, the Kids’ leaders who know every parent’s name and every child’s middle name, or the weekend producer who always has your countdown on time, down to the second.